georgesutphin/MCB585-2023/_episodes/05-class-decisions-loops.md

 &nbsp;

-but that's a bad approach for two reasons:
+... but that's a bad approach for two reasons:

  1. It doesn't scale: if we want to print the elements in a vector that's hundreds long, we'd be better off just typing them in.

- 2. It's fragile: if we give it a longer vector, it only prints part of the data, and if we give it a shorter input, it returns `NA` values because we're asking for elements that don't exist!
+ 2. It is not robust: if we give it a longer vector, it only prints part of the data, and if we give it a shorter vector, it returns `NA` values because we're asking for elements that don't exist.

 ~~~
-best_practice[-6]
+print_words(c(best_practice,"please"))
 ~~~
 {: .language-r}

 ~~~
+[1] "Let"
+[1] "the"
+[1] "computer"
+[1] "do"
-[1] "Let"      "the"      "computer" "do"       "the"
+[1] "the"
+[1] "work"
 ~~~
 {: .output}